 The TAP notes that it is the intention of MONRE to encourage the development of private REDD+ projects in the future.
 The existence of a private REDD+ market would reinforce the need for a robust system that avoids multiple claims over title to ERs, particularly where Government programs and private projects exist side-by-side.
-The country is aware of that and as already stated that "To avoid double claims on REDD+, a REDD+ registry will be developed which links with the existing land registration system".
+The country is aware of that and as already stated that "To avoid double claims on REDD+, a REDD+ registry will be developed which links with the existing land registration system"..

-In conclusion, the criteria is not met but the main guidelines and road map to the creation of the Database and Platform is already set on the ER PD.
+In conclusion, the criteria is now met and the TAP is pleased that the main guidelines and road map to the creation of the Database and Platform is already set on the ER PD.

-Ind 37.3 The information contained in a national or centralized REDD+ Programs and Projects DataYESManagement System is available to the public via the internet in the national official language of the host country (other means may be considered as required).YES
+Ind 37.3 The information contained in a national or centralized REDD+ Programs and Projects Data Management System is available to the public via the internet in the national official language of the host country (other means may be considered as required).